“What wine goes with Captain Crunch?” -George Karlin

 Desserts: black forest cake, rhubarb pie, coffee-based desserts

-Merlot has fallen out of fashion over the last few years… but its sales numbers prove that although it might not be “trendy”, it is still being drunk.
-We often forget about this grape and the soft berry flavors and beautiful eucalyptus nose its wines often have.
-I love that you can find characteristics like mint and juniper in a Merlot and think its fun to play up these flavors and aromas by pairing it with a dish that contains the same elements.
+Merlot has fallen out of fashion over the last few years (thanks, Sideways) but its sales numbers prove that although it might not be “trendy” it is still being drunk.
+We often fail to appreciate this grape’s soft berry flavors and beautiful eucalyptus nose, or its other obscure but lovely characteristics like mint and juniper.
+It’s fun to play up these flavors and aromas by pairing it with a dish that contains the same elements.

 Cheese/nuts: Parmesan, Pecorino-Romano, chestnuts, walnuts

 Meat/poultry: grilled meats, steak